TLCFEM/vpmr/README.md

 ## How To Compile

 The following is based on Fedora.
+For Windows users, please use WSL.
+Native support is hard as porting dependencies to Windows is cumbersome.

 1. Install compiler, `cmake` and `git`.
    ```bash